|

 Maypole Colliery because of its proximity to the Morris Dancers’ Ground.

-It is likely that the customary use of the Park Lane plot for the erection
+The customary use of the Park Lane plot for the erection

 century (or earlier) and the tradition in Abram may be contemporary with